williamnixon20/Tucil3Stima/README.md

 ## Normal
 1. To make a normal test config, start with R (regular), followed by number of nodes (N).
 2. Specify N names for nodes.
 THIS CANNOT BE DUPLICATE!!!!!!!!!!!
 3. Specify the weight matrix for the graph.
+It can be undirected/directed.
 R 16
 A
 B